filips123/GimVicUrnik/API/README.md

 You can retrieve all API routes using the `gimvicurnik routes` commands.
 The official client can be found in [in the `website` directory](../website).

+##
+If, at the end of the file `debug: true` flag is present, there is another command added `gimvicurnik create-substitutions n`: Creates n random substitutions in next 14 days
 ## Contributing

 The API uses FlakeHell and Blake for linting the code.
 They are included in project's development dependencies.